What is a paediatric Occupational Therapist?

-Paediatric Occupational Therapists (OT) are regulated health care professionals that work with children and adolescents by assisting them in overcoming unique challenges they are experiencing within their everyday lives in regards to self-care, leisure and productivity.
+Paediatric Occupational Therapists (OT) are regulated health care professionals that work with children and adolescents by assisting them in overcoming unique challenges they are experiencing within their everyday lives – or finding different ways of performing activities – regarding self-care, leisure and productivity.
 Some of the areas that Occupational Therapists work with children and adolescents to build strengths and overcome challenges include:

 Social and Play Skills